Cristian Andersen

 Cast concrete

-Courtesy of the Artist and Gladstone Gallery, New York and Brussels and Sadie Coles, London
+Courtesy of the Artist and Gladstone Gallery, New York, and Brussels and Sadie Coles, London

 Sarah Lucas transforms commonplace objects including oranges, hosiery, boots, and buckets, into playful, symbolic forms.
 Florian and Kevin are enormous cast concrete vegetables that sit in the gardens of City Hall Park as if they’ve grown from Alice’s Wonderland overnight.
-Like benches made for giants, these two oversized “brothers” call to mind the prize-winning squash of the State Fair, just waiting to be pinned.
+Like benches made for giants, these two oversized “brothers” call to mind the prize-winning squash of the state fair, just waiting to be pinned.

 Ugo Rondinone